Digital-Medicine-Society/VNDCM-Simulation-Toolkit/README.md

-# VNDCM-Simulation-Toolkit

-Welcome to the Simulation Toolkit for Digital Clinical Measure Validation.
+# Welcome to the Simulation Toolkit for Digital Clinical Measure Validation.

 This toolkit contains a selection of tools that complement and support the Framework For Novel Digital Clinical Measures, and allow a user to: